richardassar/bitster/README.md

 # bit$ter

-**IMPORTANT** Docs require updating, please ignore content below until this notice disappears.

-So what do you want?
-How do you want it delivered?
-What do I get for it?

 !["Stick 'em up!"](http://gangster-movies.com/wp-content/uploads/2010/01/gangster-movies-scarface-1932.jpg "Stick 'em up!")

 > "As far back as I can remember, I always wanted to be a gangster."

 ## About

-bit$ter is a binary transcoding utility module which converts binary data between native JavaScript data-types and supports single values and streams.
+bit$ter traffics shipments of binary data between native JavaScript data-types.

+Packing and unpacking data can be slow and painful. bit$ter attempts to alleviate that pain with a shotgun... hold it... **tommy gun**, approach.

-Say what data type you want, how you want it, what input data type you will be providing and bit$ter will do the rest.
+It has been written with both speed and ease of use in mind.
+Say what you want, how you want it, what input you will provide and bit$ter will provide the goods.

-That's...

-* What do you want? ... `bitster.UInt32`
-* How do you want it delivered? ... `bitster.UInt32.Number`
-* What do I get for it? ... `bitster.UInt32.Number.from.String`

-Simple.

-## Motivation

-Converting between binary representations in JavaScript can be messy and painful.

-bit$ter attempts to alleviate that pain with a shotgun, **no**... tommy gun, approach.

 ## Examples

 Converting single values:

-`bitster.UInt16.Number.from.String(stringData)` means "Give me an unsigned int16 in Number format from a String".
+* `bitster.Unsigned.Number.from.Long.String(stringData)` means "Unpack me an unsigned Number from a Long (32-bit) integer ".
-`bitster.Int32_LE.Number.from.Array(arrayData)` means "Give me an signed little-endian int32 in Number format from an Array".
+* `bitster.Short.String.from.Number(number)` means "Pack me a Short (16-bit) integer into string format from a Number".

 Converting streams:

-`bitster.UInt32.Array.Stream.from.String(stringData)` means "Give me an unsigned int32 Stream in Array format from a String".

-From/to: (TODO)

-bit$ter also supports "to" in place of "from" to perform the inverse of an operation.

-`bitster.UInt16_LE.String.to.Array(stringData)` means "Give me an unsigned little-endian int16 in Array
+* `bitster.Byte.Array.Stream.from.Byte.String.Stream` means "Convert a Byte stream in String representation to a Byte Array stream".

+For more examples see the examples/ directory. [**TODO**]

 ## Installation